tomassedovic/quicksilver-roguelike/README.md

 ## Drawing the map

-We've got the map and the tiles, let's put them to use!
+We've got the map and the tiles, so we can finally put them to use!

 Drawing the map is easy: we calculate the position of each tile, grab the corresponding image and draw it on the window.
 Since `tileset` is